Public Philosophy of Science

 Brain Awareness Week

 I am on the board of the University of Utah's chapter of Brain Awareness Week.
-Alongside Neuroscience graduate students, I visited elementary and middle school aged students to teach them about neuroscience and provide demonstratiosn with human brains.
+Alongside Neuroscience graduate students, I visited elementary, middle, and high aged students from a variety of backgrounds to teach them about neuroscience through interactive activity stations and demonstrations using human brain tissue.

 Student Mentorship